Debt Repayment Documentation

 Here are some examples of how we got to where we are with debt:

-- 1 not-so-necessary out-of-network ER visit for adult child who had minor dehydration from over-drinking the night before, while on vacation
+- 1 questionable out-of-network ER visit for adult child who had slight dehydration from over-drinking the night before, while on vacation (~$2,500)

-- 1 ER visit for dog who swallowed the nose of a stuffed animal, which eventually came out the other end
+- 1 ER vet visit for dog who swallowed the nose of a stuffed animal, which eventually came out the other end (~$800)

-- 3 heating oil deliveries, when we were strapped for cash.
-First year of living in house, did not have usable firewood, or even know how to start a fire
+- 6 heating oil deliveries over the first year of living in our house, when we were strapped for cash.
+It was our first year there, we did not have any usable firewood, and we didn’t know how to even start a fire ($1,800)

-- 1 epic college grad party, including monogrammed ice luge (yeah, I didn’t know what that was either — it basically delivers an ice-cold shot of choice to recipients waiting at the bottom of the structure)
+- 1 epic college grad party for our youngest son.
+Included BBQ catering, tent rental, table/chair rental, party favors, decorations, photo cake and monogrammed ice luge (yep, I didn’t know what that was either — it basically delivers an ice-cold shot of choice to recipients waiting at the bottom of the structure) (lord only knows what that total cost was…)

 But ultimately, the above excuses are just that…